alievk/avatarify-python/README.md

 #### Mac
 *(!)
 Note*: we found out that in versions after [v4.6.8 (March 23, 2020)](https://zoom.us/client/4.6.19178.0323/ZoomInstaller.pkg) Zoom disabled support for virtual cameras on Mac.
 To use Avatarify in Zoom you can choose from 2 options:
 - Install [Zoom v4.6.8](https://zoom.us/client/4.6.19178.0323/ZoomInstaller.pkg) which is the last version that supports virtual cameras
-- Use latest version of Zoom, but disable library validation:
+- Use latest version of Zoom, but disable library validation by running this command in terminal:
 ```bash
 codesign --remove-signature /Applications/zoom.us.app
 ```

+*Note*: To run Avatarify on Mac a remote GPU connection is required.
+There will be update on how to use cloud GPU lately.

 We will use [CamTwist](http://camtwiststudio.com) to create virtual camera for Mac.

 1. Install [Miniconda Python 3.7](https://docs.conda.io/en/latest/miniconda.html#macosx-installers) or use *Homebrew Cask*: `brew cask install miniconda`.
-2. Clone `avatarify` and install its dependencies:
+2. Open terminal and run the following commands:
 ```bash
 git clone https://github.com/alievk/avatarify.git
 cd avatarify
 bash scripts/install_mac.sh
 ```
-3. [Download network weights](#download-network-weights) and place `vox-adv-cpk.pth.tar` file in the `avatarify` directory (don't unpack it).
-4. Download and install [CamTwist](http://camtwiststudio.com) from [here](http://camtwiststudio.com/download).
+3. Download and install [CamTwist](http://camtwiststudio.com) from [here](http://camtwiststudio.com/download).
 It's easy.

 #### Windows